-The other day I published a gluten free recipe and I commented I had proposed Heva of boarding pass to go testing and experimenting with the wide range of flours that are available today.
-Heva set out to make gluten-free brownies and very low in fat, eliminating butter and it has been used for cornmeal, banana and vegetable cream.
-He says they're delicious, and I think, the view is.
-I have really wanted to make them myself.
-Thing Heva proposed, which gets.
+The other day I published a gluten free recipe and told me I had proposed to Heva of Boarding pass my testing and experimenting with the wide range of meals that we have today.
+Heva set out to make some brownies gluten free and very low in fat, eliminating butter and it has been used for cornmeal, banana and vegetable cream.
+He says they're delicious, and believe me, the view is.
+I really want to make them too.
+Heva thing, which gets proposed.

-December in that magical month in which we try to meet with the people we love, we like to sit around a table and celebrate that one year we are together, but we also like exchanging gifts and surprise them.
+December in that magical month in which we try to meet with the people we love, we like to sit around a table and we are celebrating another year together, but we also like to exchange gifts and surprise them.
 With the DIY spirit that characterizes this home Adam and I have prepared some sweets to give away, with some cellophane and a cardboard have customized our gift.

 3 eggs from happy chickens